winstonlarson/old_website/resume.md

 ## Data Science Projects

+**Predicting content value for advertising**, *2016*<br>
+Built regression model to correlate content with ad value.
+Used SQL and Python to process over 250 million samples.

 **BRFSS diabetes and demographics**, *2015-2016*<br>
 Built machine learning model to predict diabetes based on behavior.
 Cleaned demographics data for 30 years of BRFSS.